piperfw/extensions/README.md

 the associated url.
 In Chrome, the default keybinding is `Ctrl+Shift+2'.
 Alternatively, click on the extension's icon in the toolbar.
+### doiselectedfeelinglucky
+Like *doiselected*, but if no doi is found in the current selection (e.g. it is empty) the current webpage is searched for a doi.
 ### ezprozy
 Inserts `.ezproxy.institution-domain-name` into the current url and reloads the page.
 In Chrome, the default keybinding is `Ctrl+Shift+1'.
 Alternatively, click on the